 Operations are managed by a team of friendly and experienced individuals, the majority of whom are also professional artists.

 Activity & Services

-We organise concurrent research, production, presentation, dissemination and training activities.
-They take the shape of residencies, work commissions, exhibitions, live performances and concerts, visual, sound and multimedia presentations, lectures and meetings, panel discussions, publications, workshops and experimental labs, online performances using information and communications technologies, as wells as large-scale special events.
+We organize concurrent research, production, presentation, dissemination, and training activities.
+They take the shape of residencies, work commissions, exhibitions, live performances and concerts, visual, sound, and multimedia presentations, lectures and meetings, panel discussions, publications, workshops and experimental labs, and online performances using information and communications technologies, as well as large-scale special events.

 We also offer a wide variety of services through the New Media Lab.
 Amongst others, a production studio, sound studio, video+dvd/multimedia post-production facilities, multi-purpose spaces, conference and meeting rooms as well as an array of video, audio, and multimedia mobile equipment.